- Classic & Antique Cars

 How Do You Prepare Your Car For Shipping?

-- Remove any nonstandard components such as luggage racks or spoilers
+- Remove external components such as luggage racks or spoilers

-- Clear the vehicle of all personal belongings
+- Clear the car of all personal belongings

 - Make sure tires are properly inflated